War Stories of the 2nd Bomb Group

 29th August 1944 - 60 Years Later

-by Loy Dickenson, President, 2nd Bombardment Association
+by Loy Dickinson, Past President, 2nd Bombardment Association

 This trip actually began in 1944 when I was shot down over Czechoslovakia.
 MOJMIR BACA found me near a forest and took me to his family's home where they sheltered me overnight at great risk to themselves.
 The friendship with Mojmir Baca his wife Elishka, his children and grandchildren have meant a great deal to me.
 Baca came to visit us in Denver in 1979 by means of airline reciprocity with the United Airlines.
 At that time Mojmir worked as a mechanic for Czech Airlines.
 Over the years we have visited in Czechoslovakia and now the Czech Republic.